yvyys/datasciencecoursera/README.md

 Newcomer.

-For the data sciences formation from Coursera
+For the data sciences formation from Coursera.